 A magical sunrise at the Cliffs of Moher

-6:30am.
+6:30 am.
 The sun is slowly rising as we get in the minivan and leave Limerick, Ireland behind us.
 Today my friend Mick and I are off to see the Cliffs of Moher.
-We both been there several times but we never saw them sundreched or deserted by the tourists.
-According to today's forecast it is supposed to be a glorious day and this is the reason why we are on the road at 7am :)
+We both been there several times but we never saw them sundrenched or deserted by the tourists.
+According to today's forecast, it is supposed to be a glorious day and this is the reason why we are on the road at 7 am.

-They seems quite blue in this beautiful light, the puffins are waking up and the colonies are making more and more noise as the time passes.
-I have never seen the ocean as clear as it is today, its color is somewhere between emerald and turquoise, amazing when you think we're in Ireland!
+They seem quite blue in this beautiful light, the puffins are waking up and the colonies are making more and more noise as the time passes.
+I have never seen the ocean as clear as it is today, its colour is somewhere between emerald and turquoise, amazing when you think we're in Ireland!

-I decide to go for a little walk on the Cliffs, it is a little early to do the full hike which is 8km long along the cliffs but I decide to go half way.
+I decide to go for a walk on the Cliffs, it is a little early to do the full hike which is 8km long along the cliffs but I decide to go halfway.
 Up there, the wind is stronger and I cannot hear anything but the wind, the ocean and the puffins.